Join the fastest-growing Food community on Pinterest

 5. Snowball Cookies

-Snowball cookies are buttery and nutty and coated in powdered sugar and they are one of the best holiday cookies because they look like little snowballs and they are simple to make and perfect for holiday trays and gifting and they melt in your mouth and everyone enjoys their soft texture and sweet flavor.
+Snowball cookies are buttery, nutty, and heavily coated in powdered sugar.
+They look like little snowballs, making them perfect for holiday trays and gifting.
+They melt in your mouth, and everyone enjoys their soft texture and sweet, simple flavor.

 Ingredients